Higher-Order Recursion Schemes and Collapsible Pushdown Automata: Logical Properties: Some Consequences of MSO Reflection

 We say that the interpretation $\mathcal{I}$ is \emph{well-formed} if for all $\Sigma$-labelled {trees} $t$, every vertex $u$ of $\mathcal{I}(t)$ is labelled by exactly one $a \in \Sigma$ and has exactly one out-going edge for each direction in $\{1,\ldots\arity{a}\}$.
-Here, we restrict our attention to well-formed interpretations\footnote{Given an MSO interpretation $\mathcal{I}$, one can decide if it is well-formed.
-In fact, one can construct an MSO formula $\phi_{\mathcal{I}}$ which holds on the complete binary tree iff $\mathcal{I}$ is well-formed \cite{Rabin69}.}, which ensures that, when selecting a root in that graph, the generated tree (by unfolding from the root as explained in Section~\ref{section:unfolding}) is a $\Sigma$-labelled ranked tree.
+Here, we restrict our attention to well-formed interpretations, which ensures that, when selecting a root in that graph, the generated tree (by unfolding from the root as explained in Section~\ref{section:unfolding}) is a $\Sigma$-labelled ranked tree. {Given an MSO interpretation $\mathcal{I}$, one can decide if it is well-formed.
+Indeed, the fact that the graph obtained after applying $\mathcal{I}$ is well-formed can be expressed by a first-order formula $\psi$ hence, it follows that there exists an MSO formula $\psi^*$ such that for all tree $t$, $I(t) \models \psi$ if and only if $t \models \psi^*$ (see for instance \cite{Courcelle94}).
+Using Theorem~\ref{th:Rabin69}, we can construct a parity tree automaton $\mathcal{A}_{\neg \psi^*}$ accepting the trees that do not satisfy $\psi^*$ and, as emptiness is decidable for parity tree automata, the decidability follows. }

 \begin{example} We revisit examples~\ref{ex:GMC} and \ref{example:reflectionMSO}.
 Consider the scheme of Example \ref{ex:GMC} and the formula $\phi$ of Example~\ref{example:reflectionMSO} (recall that $\phi$ holds in a node $u$ iff $u$ is the right son of an $f$-labelled node and there is a path from $u$ to an $a$-labelled node which contains an odd number of occurrences of $g$-labelled nodes).
 MSO reflection consisted in “marking” the nodes where $\phi$ holds.